-In this course, students will examine the basic concepts of forensic accounting, criminology and forensic auditor ethics.
-They will contrast the different types of fraud and financial crimes, cybercrimes and what the legal framework to counter them.
+In this course, students will analyze the basic concepts of forensic accounting, criminology, and forensic auditor ethics.
+They will contrast the different types of fraud, financial crimes, and cybercrimes and the legal framework to counter them.
 Additionally, they will investigate fraud schemes and methods used to commit fraud and will apply investigation strategies for the collection, assessment, and recovery of embezzled funds.
 (Pre-requisites: ACCO, 3150)